ilvidel/cob-web/content/about.md

 merger, which took place in the summer of 2004, was driven by goals shared by both clubs:

-- improve the profile of volleyball as a sport in the UK
+- Improve the profile of volleyball as a sport in the UK
-- increase volleyball participation in Bristol and surrounding areas
+- Increase volleyball participation in Bristol and surrounding areas
-- create an environment to produce skilled athletes and winning teams
+- Create an environment to produce skilled athletes and winning teams

 As a start, the merger is intended to allow people of all skill levels to play within one club.
 A vision for the next couple of years sees up